Idol (franchise): New Idol (2013–2021)

 In 2013, a new version of the Idol Intro was created on the Season 10 premiere of Deutschland sucht den Superstar.
 The new intro begins with a mysterious person with a microphone at the mouth.
 As previous posting Intro male and female talents are displayed.
 They sing and dance on the big stage.
 In the meantime, always a person who appears followed a path.
 On that path along former candidates from earlier seasons are displayed on screens.

-Gyroscope 2.0 (2014)
+Gyroscope 2.0 (2014–2023)

 In 2014, a new version of the Idol intro was created by The Mill in Los Angeles which first appeared on the Season 13 premiere of American Idol.
 The intro starts with a hole opening up.
 Then, the gyroscope logo comes out of the hole.
-A crowd cheers in a stage.
-Finally, the gyroscope logo appears with the Roman numerals "XIII" below the logo.
-The intro was also used in the South African version of Idol.
+A crowd cheers surroding the stage.
+Finally, the gyroscope logo appears with the Roman numerals "XIII" below the logo for the American version.
+The intro was also used in the South African version of Idol also starting in 2014 until their cancellation in 2023.

 Idol on Street (2015)

-In 2015, a new version of the Idol intro was created and appeared on the Season 14 premiere of American Idol.
+In 2015, a new version of the Idol intro was created by Trollbäck + Company and appeared on the Season 14 premiere of American Idol.
+It starts by zooming out of a microphone on a mic stand with a spotlight coming out of it.
+Next you see a female CGI figure singing into the microphone on a city street with multiple microphones having spotlights come out of them.
+The female figure is also in front of a sunset while having other CGI figures dancing and watching the singer perform from the sidewalks.
+Next it cuts to an American Idol tour bus driving on the road with a line of microphones having spotlights come out of them next to the bus while having a male CGI figure in the sunset singing into the microphone.
+Then it cuts to a big hill with more microphones with spotlights and 4 CGI figures appear with 3 of them singing and 1 playing guitar.
+Finally it zooms out of another microphone with a spotlight with another CGI figure singing as the American Idol and the huge American Idol logo is titled to the left with the roman numerals "XIV" on the bottom right corner of the logo.
+The CGI figure at the end will also switch between a male and female figure.
+However, in the season finale, the intro featured the 2 remaining finalists as the CGI figures.

 The Farewell of Idol (2016)

-In 2016, a new version of the Idol intro was created and appeared on the Season 15 premiere of American Idol.
+In 2016, a new version of the Idol intro was created by Spencer Tucker and appeared on the Season 15 premiere of American Idol.
+It starts by zooming into the American Idol logo which is surrounded by names of previous Idol contestants throughout the years.
+On the season premiere, it started the same and then had a montage of the previous intros that they used in reverse.
+They used the same intro concept on the season finale and didn't reverse the montage.